-Taz didn't even look up.
+Terri didn't even look up.
 No one had spoken to her so far, the voice couldn't be aimed at her.
 When a hand tentatively touched her shoulder she nearly launched into outer space.

 She looked up and met a pair of hazel eyes and a smiling face framed with brown hair.
 He was holding out her folder.

-"Thanks."
-She muttered, shoving it in her bag, and getting to her feet in order to make a quick exit before he managed to make a cutting comment in front of everyone.
-"Hey –"
+"Thanks," she muttered, shoving it in her bag, and getting to her feet in order to make a quick exit before he managed to make a cutting comment in front of everyone.
+"Hey–"

-"I have to go."
-She cut him off and walked away without looking back.
+"I have to go," she cut him off and walked away without looking back.

 Naturally she was surrounded by cheerleaders and athletes that moved with ease and grace.
-Phys Ed was the only time in the world when she wished her hair was a mousy brown so she could slink away into the corners and be invisible.
+Phys ed was the only time in the world when she wished her hair was a mousy brown so she could slink away into the corners and be invisible.

-Taz's jaw dropped.
+Terri's jaw dropped.
 Cross country?
 She felt like bursting into tears.
 She couldn't do it.
 It was plain and simple.